Alberto Guerra (footballer)

-Alberto Guerra López (born 8 May 1944) is a Mexican former football manager and Defensive midfildier.
-He played for C.D.
-Guadalajara throughout his career.
+Alberto Guerra López (born 8 May 1944) is a Mexican former football player and manager.
+He played for Guadalajara throughout his career.

 Playing career

 When Guerra was five, his parents decided to move to the city of Guadalajara, Jalisco, where he joined the youth ranks of Club Deportivo Guadalajara and also played for the Selección Jalisco youth team.

 He made his debut on August 23, 1964, at the age of 20, in a match against Club Atlas in Guadalajara.
 Later in 1969 joined C.F.
 Monterrey and then in 1975 he joined Atlético Potosí, where he finished his career in 1976.

 Management career

 Upon retiring, Guerra becomes head coach of Atlético Potosí, starting off with the youth reserves and eventually going to lead the first team in the 1979–1980 season.
 After San Luis, Guerra coached Club Deportivo Guadalajara twice, with whom he crowned in the 1986–1987 season and two runners-up runs in 1982-1983 and 1983–1984.
 In 1990, Guerra won the Copa México with Leones Negros de la U. de G. defeating Club América, in the same season he reaches the final, but loses against the Puebla F.C. of Manuel Lapuente, with an aggregate score of 6–3.

 After winning back to back championships in the Primera "A" with Tigres de la UANL during the Torneo Invierno 96 and Verano 97, Guerra reaches promotion to the Primera División de México for the tournament of Invierno '98.